 The joint police and civil defence group apprehended Oko and took him to the police station before arraigning him before the court on charges of obstructing the work of the task force.

 The arrest and conviction of Oko came a day after operatives of the State Security Service (SSS) arrested Kufre Carter, a journalist.
-Carter, who works with the local radio station XL 106.9 FM, in Akwa Ibom State was arrested on April 27 after he made a Facebook post accusing the state’s Commissioner for Health, Dominic Ukpong of poor handling of the COVID-19 pandemic in the State.
+Carter, who works with the local radio station XL 106.9 FM, in Akwa Ibom State was arrested on April 27.
+This followed the leaking into the media including social media of the journalist’s critical comments about the state Health Commissioner’s handling of the COVID-19 pandemic.
+He was charged with defamation and conspiracy.

 The journalist was detained for two days at the SSS station in the state capital, Uyo, before being arraigned in Court on defamation charges.
 After the journalist pleaded not guilty, the judge, Winifred Umohandi, set a bail condition of N3 million plus a letter from his village chief attesting to his identity.